 Our primary products are the CyberKnife and TomoTherapy platforms.
 We expect to generate substantially all of our revenue for the foreseeable future from sales of and service contracts for the CyberKnife and TomoTherapy platforms.
 The CyberKnife and TomoTherapy platforms have lengthy sales and purchase order cycles because they are major capital equipment items and require the approval of senior management at purchasing institutions.
 In addition, sales to some of our customers are subject to competitive bidding or public tender processes.
 These approval and bidding processes can be lengthy.
 Selling our systems, from first contact with a potential customer to a complete order, generally spans six months to two years and involves personnel with multiple skills.
 The sales process in the U.S. typically begins with pre-selling activity followed by sales presentations and other sales related activities.
 After the customer has expressed an intention to purchase a CyberKnife or TomoTherapy platform, we negotiate and enter into a definitive purchase contract with the customer.
 The negotiation of terms that are not standard for Accuray may require additional time and approvals.
 Typically, following the execution of the contract, the customer begins the building or renovation of a radiation-shielded facility to house the CyberKnife or TomoTherapy platform, which together with the subsequent installation of the CyberKnife or TomoTherapy platform, can take up to 24 months to complete.
-In order to construct this facility, the customer must typically obtain radiation device installation permits, which are granted by state and local government bodies, each of which may have different criteria for permit issuance.
-If a permit was denied for installation at a specific hospital or treatment center, our CyberKnife or TomoTherapy platform could not be installed at that location.
+In order to construct this facility, the customer must typically obtain radiation device installation at a specific hospital or treatment center, our CyberKnife or TomoTherapy platform could not be installed at that location.
 In addition, some of our customers are cancer centers or facilities that are new, and in these cases, it may be necessary for the entire facility to be completed before the CyberKnife or TomoTherapy platform can be installed, which can result in additional construction and installation delays.
-Our sales and installations of CyberKnife and TomoTherapy platforms tend to be heaviest during the third month of each fiscal quarter.
+Our sales and installations